 Summary: A Service Blueprint is the visual map you use to specify and execute a service.
 Like a Journey Map, it shows customer journey stages with corresponding dependencies from ‘BackStage to Front Stage’.
-It is important to remember that Service Blueprints are a planning document that brings stakeholder contributions together.
+It is important to remember that Service Blueprints are a planning document that brings stakeholders’ contributions together.
 Blueprints are based on user research and value proposition modeling.
 They are used as a “living document” to prioritize and manage the execution of service design interventions and improvements.

 A Service Blueprint documents what customers experience (front stage), what employees do, and what background systems support all that (backstage).

-- Frontstage: This layer represents the customer-facing interactions, that occur across channels eg. website, customer service, and in-store experience.
+- Frontstage: This layer represents the customer-facing interactions that occur across channels eg. website, customer service, and in-store experience.